toddmaustin/bringup-bench/README.md

 - **Linux host target - TARGET=host** - This target builds the benchmark to run as a Linux application.

 - **Standalone target - TARGET=sa** - This target builds the benchmark to run as a memory-only standalone application.
 For this target, all benchmark output is spooled to a pre-defined memory buffer, and the libmin\_success() and libmin\_fail() intefaces result in the application spinning at a specific code address.
 This mode is designed for bringing up CPUs and accelerators that do not yet have any OS or device I/O support.
+See common/libtarg.c for the internal intefaces used to spool program output to internal buffers.
+This particular target is useful in bringing up CPUs when they still have no I/O support, simply spool benchmark output to DRAM, and dump the DRAM after the benchmark completes.

 Each benchmark support three standard Makefile targets: build, test, and clean